 Lisbon, the capital of Portugal, is situated on the north bank of the Tagus River, on Europe’s Atlantic coast.
 It is the westernmost city in continental Europe but its location in the centre of Portugal makes exploring the country, and beyond, simple – it is only around 300 km to the resorts of the Algarve in the south and around 400 km to the northern border with Spain.

 Lisbon offers the visitors a wide variety of sights and activities, including scenic countryside, breath-taking mountains, areas of historical interest and some of the best beaches in Europe, all just a few kilometres from the city centre.
-The city is extremely safe and tourist friendly - in 2010 Lisbon was named Europe's Leading City Break Destination.
+The city is extremely safe and tourist friendly - in 2019 Lisbon was awarded Europe's Leading City Break Destination at the World Travel Awards, Europe’s 2019 Ceremony.

 Downtown Area & Terreiro do Paço